Xrilion Web-Icon Logo V1

 Trend 1: Humanizing Companies

-Yes, these are not your typical corporate CEOs by the way.
+These are not your typical corporate CEOs by the way.

 Take Satya Nadella, Chairman and CEO at Microsoft, for instance.
-His LinkedIn feed isn’t just a corporate bulletin board junk.
+His LinkedIn feed isn’t just a corporate bulletin board junk!

 It’s a glimpse into his insights, book recommendations, goals, and sincere appreciation for his team.